linuxserver/pipeline-triggers/README.md

 #### Running from SSD on arm devices

 Arm devices often fail during long builds due to SD cards and poor IO.
-On most arm devices you can move the bootfs to an external SSD connected via a USB-SATA adapter, which yields a much higher stability.
+On most arm devices you can move the bootfs to an external SSD connected via a USB-SATA adapter, which yields much higher stability.

 Hardware needed:
 1. 128GB SSD (~$20)